 Unfortunately, foundation damage is prevalent in New York, and many issues cost thousands of dollars to repair.
 Understanding how to identify problems and the costs associated with fixing them is crucial, especially when purchasing a home.

 Below are the most common foundation problems in New York, identifying them and the average costs to repair them.

 Foundation cracks are the most common type of foundation damage in New York.
 Gaps appear in nearly all foundations, but the severity varies significantly from style to type.

 Thin vertical cracks on your foundation walls or spreading out over the surface of your slab are typically from the normal settling of the concrete.
 These usually don’t suggest structural damage, and they often don’t require any repair.
 To keep water out, many homeowners choose to seal them — for an average of around $300 per crack.

-Horizontal cracks on crawlspace or basement walls are much more severe issues.
+Horizontal cracks on the crawl space or basement walls are much more severe.
 They develop from hydrostatic pressure when the clay-rich soil in New York gets saturated and expands.
-Horizontal cracks indicate structural damage, usually costing between $3,000 and $10,000 to repair.
+Horizontal cracks in the exterior wall indicate structural damage, usually costing between $3,000 and $10,000.

 Stair-step cracks usually require underpinning to restore stabilization, which can total anywhere from $5,000 to $20,000.

 Foundation cracks are generally easy to identify in crawlspaces and basements, and you can complete a quick, visible inspection to check for them.
 Cracks on slabs are more challenging, but you can often see the results of cracking on the visible strip of concrete outside.
 Those cracks may also cause a power outage and uneven floors in a house.

 Many homes built slab-on-grade in New York have plumbing lines running through the concrete slab, especially in areas closer to Manhattan where development was rapid and measures were taken to keep costs down.